jayteesanchez/what_is_wdi/README.md

 ### Describe the parts of a web application and the path our class will take to learn how to build them.

 1. front-end or client-side: the interface for users
-2. back-end or server-side: where the data lives
+1. back-end or server-side: where the data lives
-3. network: the structure that combines clients and servers, often the Internet!
+1. network: the structure that combines clients and servers, ften the Internet!
-4. web-server -- handles incoming requests from a network and routes them to application servers or middleware
+1. web-server -- handles incoming requests from a network and routes them to application servers or middleware
-5. application-middleware -- some other program that may support the handling of requests within a server
+1. application-middleware -- some other program that may support the handling of requests within a server
-6. application-server -- a program that stores and retrieves information according to some rules or "business logic", often a "web application framework"
+1. application-server -- a program that stores and retrieves information according to some rules or "business logic", often a "web application framework"
+1. **library** -- a collection of prewritten code
-7. framework -- a type of program that allows developers to ease the creation of applications by taking care of basic operations and common needs
+1. framework -- a type of program that allows developers to ease the creation of applications by taking care of basic operations and common needs
-8. database -- a piece of saftware specifically focused on storing data -- lives with the server)
+1. database -- a piece of saftware specifically focused on storing data -- lives with the server)
-9. browser -- a program that allows clients to fashion requests to servers and display their responses
+1. browser -- a program that allows clients to fashion requests to servers and display their responses

 Our class will learn how to build programs with Ruby, and then learn about servers and build one using a Ruby framework called Sinatra.
 Then we will learn about how to write interfaces for web browsers using HTML, CSS and JavaScript.
 Finally we will connect the two together using sophisticated networking techniques and complex interactions.
 To make best use of these, we will learn a more complete framework known as Rails, and a powerful SQL database.